fmauquie/react-native-dp3t-sdk/README.md

 ALPHA WARNING there are 2 ways in the SDKs to send the authentication code.
 This implementation assumes HTTP auth method until more info is known.

-- `onset` The date when the user was tested positive
+- `onset`: The date when the user was tested positive
-- `authString` The code given by the physician to the user for authentication.
+- `auth`: The code given by the doctor to the user for authentication, passed depending on how the server operates.
+  Pass `{ autorization: '<code>' }` to use a HTTP authorization header, pass `{ json: '<code>' }` to use a JSON payload.

 #### sync(): Promise&lt;boolean>